 Yes, these all probably seem like no-brainers, but you’d be surprised how many people bring these kinds of items to their shoots.
 Once you’re here, what you’ve got is all we’ve got to work with.
 That shirt that fit “perfectly” a few years ago might not fit so well today, so be sure to test everything.

 Trends may seem fashionable today, but keeping with a clean classy look will ensure that your photos will last years longer and still flatter your best assets.

-Contrary to popular belief, there are really no absolutes when selecting wardrobe for headshots.
+Contrary to popular belief, there are really no absolutes when selecting a wardrobe for headshots.
 So please bring anything that feels good and looks good on you.
-If you are still unsure of what to wear for your upcoming headshot or portrait session, take a look at my TIPS PDF for more details on how to look your absolute best for your session.

 It’s always my goal to create a truly visionary photography experience for you from start to finish.
 This includes styling, make-up and hair, and wardrobe.
 All of my clients have the option to schedule a pre-shoot wardrobe consultation with myself or one of my professional stylists so that we can ensure you look and feel your absolute best for your close-up.